Ramadhani-Yassin/chwaka-house-HMS/README.md

 ### Introduction

-QloApps is one kind of a true open-source hotel reservation system and a booking engine.
+The Chwaka House is a hotel management system powered by QloApps, a true open-source hotel reservation system and booking engine.
 The system is dedicated to channeling the power of the open-source community to serve the hospitality industry.

-From small independent hotels to big hotel chains, QloApps is a one-stop solution for all your hotel business needs.
+From small independent hotels to big hotel chains, The Chwaka House (with QloApps) is a one-stop solution for all your hotel business needs.

 You will be able to launch your hotel website, showcase your property and take and manage bookings.

 ### Requirements

-In order to install QloApps you will need the following server configurations for hosted and local serves.
+In order to install The Chwaka House (QloApps) you will need the following server configurations for hosted and local servers.
 The system compatibility will also be checked by the system with installation and if the server is not compatible then the installation will not move ahead.

 #### Hosted Server Configurations